Dates for AEPA Test

 The Key Points to Remember About AEPA Test Dates

-Let's go over the key points to remember in selecting AEPA test dates, as follows:
+Let's go over the key points to remember in selecting dates for the test, as follows:

 - AEPA Test dates for Paper-Based Tests (PBT)